 New Hampshire is filled with important history that is hard to keep track of.
 It’s easy to forget a thing or two when there are over 300 years of history behind a state.

-To refresh you, here are 17 interesting facts about New Hampshire…
+To refresh you, here are some interesting facts about New Hampshire…

 Mount Washington of New Hampshire is one of the windiest places on Earth, with a recorded wind speed of 231 mph on the 14th April 1934.